xlite-dev/flux-faster/README.md

 ```bash
 pip3 install -U cache-dit # or: pip3 install git+https://github.com/vipshop/cache-dit.git
 ```
+As you can see, under the configuration of `cache-dit + F1B0 + no warmup + TaylorSeer`, it only takes 7.42 seconds on NVIDIA L20, with a cumulative speedup of 3.36x (compared to the baseline of 24.94 seconds), while still maintaining high precision with a PSNR of 23.23.

 |BF16|BF16 + `cache-dit + F12B12 + warmup 8 steps`|BF16 + `cache-dit + F12B12 + warmup 8 steps` + compile|
 |:---:|:---:|:---:|
 |Baseline (FLUX.1-dev 28 steps)|PSNR: 34.23|PSNR: 34.16|